 Deployment Image Servicing and Management (DISM) Tool

-Windows 10 April Update has changed a lot of things including the option to extend the period to uninstall a Windows 10 upgrade.
+Windows 10 has changed a lot of things including the option to extend the period to uninstall a Windows 10 upgrade.
 This is made possible through the Deployment Image Servicing and Management (DISM).
 This tool mounts a Windows image (.wim) file or virtual hard disk (.vhd or .vhdx) for servicing.

 You can use it to: